2i2c-org/infrastructure/docs/topic/billing/accounts.md

    their sql-like big data product.
 In particular, we should prefer setting up [detailed billing export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-tables/detailed-usage).
    This is set up **once per billing account**, and **not once per project**.
-   And one billing account can export only to bigquery in one project, and you can not easily move this table from one project to another.
-New data is written into this once a day, at 5AM Pacific Time.
+   And one billing account can export only to BigQuery in one project, and you can not easily move this table from one project to another.
+New data is written into this once a day, at 5 AM Pacific Time.

 2. AWS asks you to set up [export to an S3 bucket](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html), where CSV files are produced once a day.
 While we *could* then import